What Is A Highly Sensitive Child?

 While you shouldn’t push them too hard, don’t shelter them too much either.
 Expose them to enough new experiences and gently encourage them to try new things.

-Initially, they may refuse, but with time and patience, they will eventually build up enough confidence and jump in.
+Initially, they may refuse, but with time and patience, they will eventually build confidence up enough and jump in.